-First-Aid and Medical Services

-Each job site shall be equipped with a first-aid kit, and other emergency equipment, supplied by the Contractor and/or each Subcontractors.
+- 12. First-Aid and Medical Services: Each job site shall be equipped with a firstaid kit, and other emergency equipment, supplied by the Contractor and/or each Subcontractor.
 Medical services and first-aid required by OSHA are described in 29 CFR 1926.50.
 Proper equipment for emergency transportation of an injured employee to a doctor or hospital shall be available.
 Maps, telephone numbers, and street addresses of the nearest emergency medical facility and/or hospital shall be identified in the Project-Specific Construction Safety and Health Program.
 This information shall be posted in a clear, accessible location available to all personnel on-site.
-This material must also be included in all training for contractor personnel.

-On-Site Fire Prevention

-The Contractor shall specify a fire protection and prevention plan within the project-specific Construction Safety and Health Program, and shall provide for all appropriate firefighting equipment required by 29 CFR 1926, Subpart F. The Contractor shall maintain clear access to all available firefighting equipment and shall maintain equipment at all times.
-The Contractor shall verify that all on-site equipment is conspicuously located.
+This material must also be included in all training for Contractor personnel. - 13.
+On-Site Fire Prevention: The Contractor shall specify a fire protection and prevention plan within the project-specific Construction Safety and Health Program, and shall provide for all appropriate firefighting equipment required by 29 CFR 1926, Subpart F. The Contractor shall ensure clear access to all available firefighting equipment and shall maintain equipment at all times.
+The Contractor shall ensure that all on-site equipment is conspicuously located.
+Contractors should refer to the SAWS Hot Work Permit Program for guidance.

-Fire protection includes the provision of a water supply, extinguishers and other equipment, as well as, training and/or education.
-Fire prevention includes the identification of ignition sources; proper storage of equipment and materials; access to fire exits; storage and use of flammable and combustible liquids; and other activities to prevent fires from starting.
+Fire protection includes the provision of a water supply, extinguishers and other equipment, as well as, proper training and/or education.
+Fire prevention includes the identification of ignition sources, proper storage of equipment and materials which allows access to fire exits, storage and use of flammable and combustible liquids, and other activities to prevent fires from starting.
 Smoking shall be prohibited except in specifically-identified and posted locations on SAWS job sites.

-Electrical Safety

-Guidance for on-site electrical safety procedures may be found in the National Electric Code (NEC), 29 CFR 1926, Subpart K. In general, before work is done, the Contractor shall determine whether any part of an electrical power circuit, exposed or concealed, is located such that performance of work could bring any person or equipment into contact with it.
+14. Electrical Safety: Guidance for on-site electrical safety procedures may be found in the National Electric Code (NEC), 29 CFR 1926, Subpart K, and in the U.S. Army Corps of Engineers Safety and Health Requirements Manual.
+In general, before any work is done, the Contractor shall determine whether any part of an electrical power circuit, exposed or concealed, is located such that performance of work could bring any person or equipment into contact with it.
 Persons working in areas of electrical circuits shall be protected by clearance procedures and grounding.
 Live parts of wiring or equipment shall be guarded to protect all persons or objects from harm.
-The Contractor shall verify that proper lockout and tagout procedures are followed.
-Only qualified Contractors' personnel, specifically trained in electrical work, are to handle "live", or "potentially live" electrical equipment.
+The Contractor shall assure that proper lockout and tagout procedures are followed.
+Only qualified Contractors' personnel, specifically trained in electrical work, are allowed to handle "live", or "potentially live" electrical equipment.
+Please refer to the SAWS Lockout/Tagout/Blankout Program for guidance.